General

 How long does shipping take?

-Usually within 2 business days from order to dispatch.
-Transit time depends on destination — typically 3-5 business days within North America and Europe, 7-10 days for further regions.
+Usually within 2 business days from order to dispatch (this may take longer during Closed Beta and Open Beta).
+Transit time depends on destination — typically 3-9 business days within North America and Europe, 7-15 days for further regions.

 What's the return policy?